microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 Parents of Conto
 ```

+This example demonstrates how to retrieve AssignedLabels and DisplayName property values for all groups.

 This command gets AssignedLabels and DisplayName property values for all groups.

 AssignedLabels group property could be retrieved only by Select parameter.

 ### Example 7: Get DisplayName, Id and Description property values for a group

-This example gets DisplayName, Id and Discription property values for a specific group.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Id "0877c6c6-fc99-4d51-9871-8335be7cfc9d" -Select "DisplayName,Id,Description"
 ```
 ```output
 DisplayName  Id                                   MailNickname Description                                GroupTypes
 -----------  --                                   ------------ -----------                                ----------
 Contoso Team 0877c6c6-fc99-4d51-9871-8335be7cfc9d              A collaboration area for the Contoso Team.